Getting to know Nowruz

 The origin of Nowruz in Iran

-Until now, none of the researchers and historians could claim when did Nowruz celebration come to our country.
-But the remaining works prove that Norooz was celebrated during the Achaemenid period.
+Until now, no researchers or historians could claim when the Nowruz celebration came to our country.
+However, the remaining works prove that Norooz was celebrated during the Achaemenid period.
 Even during the Sassanid period, Nowruz was expressed as “Nug Roch” in Middle Persian, but over time, the word Nowruz was created by removing “G” and changing “Ch” to “Z.”

-In ancient history and the Hindu scriptures, everyone attributed Nowruz to King Jam or Jamshid of Pishdadi.
-When Jamshid leaves his palace in the south of Lake Urmia, he is impressed by the freshness and pleasantly of spring and its natural beauty, and he names that day Noruz and officially announces to arrange particular customs and traditions every year on this day and celebrates the renewal of nature.
+Everyone attributed Nowruz to King Jam or Jamshid of Pishdadi in ancient history and the Hindu scriptures.
+When Jamshid leaves his palace south of Lake Urmia, he is impressed by the freshness and beauty of spring.
+He names that day Noruz and officially announces that particular customs and traditions will be arranged every year on this day.
+He celebrates the renewal of nature.

-Therefore, in general, the origin and time of Nowruz in Iran are not known.
-But some historical narratives attribute the beginning of Norooz to the Babylonians, that is, the time of Cyrus the Great’s attack on Babylon.
+Therefore, in general, Nowruz’s origin and time in Iran are unknown.
+However some historical narratives attribute the beginning of Norooz to the Babylonians, that is, the time of Cyrus the Great’s attack on Babylon.
 Also, according to some other narrations, Zoroaster was the founder of Nowruz.

 The officialization of Nowruz in Iran